 In general, models are a purposeful abstraction of reality.
-More specifically, a model is defined as "any subject using a system A that is neither directly nor indirectly interacting with a system B, to obtain information about the system B, is using A as a model for B" [8].
+More specifically, a model is defined as "any subject using a system A that is neither directly nor indirectly interacting with a system B, to obtain information about the system B, is using A as a model for B [8]."
 In colloquial use in the context of enterprise engineering, the term model is equated to some graphical diagram.
-This colloquialism can be explained as most models used in software development, business process (re)engineering, etcetera, are graphical models.
+This colloquialism can be explained as most models used in software development, business process (re)engineering, etc., are graphical models.
 Models, however, do not necessarily have to be graphical.

-As depicted in Figure 3.8, in general, three categories of systems can be distinguished: concrete systems, symbolic systems and conceptual systems [35], also leading to three main classes of models.
-A concrete model of a concrete system is called an imitation (e.g. a scale model of a car).
-A conceptual model of a concrete system is called a conceptualisation (e.g. a process model as the conceptualisation of processes).
-A concrete model of a conceptual system is called an implementation (e.g. a process as the implementation of a process model).
-A conceptual model of a conceptual system is called a conversion (e.g. the algebraic concept of a circle $(x^2 + y^2 = r^2)$ is a conversion of the geometry of its concept).
+As depicted in Fig. 3.8, in general, three categories of systems can be distinguished: concrete systems, symbolic systems, and conceptual systems [35], also leading to three main classes of models.
+A concrete model of a concrete system is called an imitation (e.g., a scale model of a car).
+A conceptual model of a concrete system is called a conceptualization (e.g., a process model as the conceptualization of processes).
+A concrete model of a conceptual system is called an implementation (e.g., a process as the implementation of a process model).
+A conceptual model of a conceptual system is called a conversion (e.g., the algebraic concept of a circle $(x^2 + y^2 = r^2)$ is a conversion of the geometry of its concept).
 A symbolic model of a conceptual system is called a formulation, and is expressed in some formal language.
-A conceptual model of a symbolic system is called a transformation (e.g. the transformation from Morse code to Roman notation of letters).
+A conceptual model of a symbolic system is called an interpretation and is the reverse of a formulation.
+A symbolic model of a symbolic system is called a transformation (e.g., the transformation from Morse code to Roman notation of letters).

-In enterprise architecting, a multitude of graphical and non-graphical models are needed.
-The set of required models spans over multiple dimensions of focus, goals and purpose.
+In enterprise architecting, a multitude of graphical and nongraphical models are needed.
+The set of required models spans over multiple dimensions of focus, goals, and purpose.
 Some examples are: